Maushundb/bmusings/content/blog/how-to-become-a-swe/index.md

 - Object-Oriented Programming
 - Client-server model

-Where you can learn it
+Where you can learn it:

 - [The Structure and Interpretation of Computer Programs](https://web.mit.edu/alexmv/6.037/sicp.pdf) -
   This is the book I first learned from and what they use to teach in most beginning computer